 The advice proved very helpful at work as the companies I have worked so far have predominantly been Engineering companies and there have been lots of disputes involving technical matters.
 It has been relatively easy for me to understand these technical aspects and even research a lot on such aspects considering my background in Science.
 I am perhaps lucky to have such supportive parents and brother.

 What do you have to say about the supposed ‘elite’ tag attached to certain law schools?
-Do you believe branding is something that’s very relevant/important at any stage in a law student’s career?

-Yes and No. I graduated from SDM Law College, Mangalore which is a “Traditional Law School”.
+I graduated from SDM Law College, Mangalore which is a “Traditional Law School”.
 I did perform well there.
 The faculty members and the library staff were extremely supportive.
 I did my LL.M. from NUJS, Kolkata and therefore I have the experience of studying in a Law School as well.
 Having been a part of both worlds, I find that following are the limitations in a Traditional Law School:

 - Infrastructure- No Westlaw, Manupatra or other legal databases although the library at SDM Law College was awesome.